plucia-mitre/pickled-canary_sandbox/README.md

   this wildcard and is used to save the value it represents.
   - Traditionally, this is something like `Q1`, but can also be something more descriptive.
-  - If a name is repeated multiple times within the same pattern then all instances of that name must contain the same value (e.g.: register, number, etc) for the pattern to be a match.
+  - If a name is repeated multiple times within the same pattern, then all instances of that name must contain the same value (e.g.: register, number, etc) for the pattern to be a match.
     - Subsequent uses of a name MUST NOT specify a `FILTER`.
 In subsequent uses of a name, the `FILTER` value is reused from the first use of the name.
-  - **TODO:** If `NAME` is `*`, no value will be saved by the rust code, nor will this `NAME` be matched against any other wildcards named `*`.
+  - **TODO:** If `NAME` is `*`, no value will be saved by the Rust code, nor will this `NAME` be matched against any other wildcards named `*`.
-    - Actually, no extracting of the value will even be performed in rust, making this faster than if a unique name was specified.
+    - Actually, no extracting of the value will even be performed in Rust, making this faster than if a unique name was specified.
       - A unique name may still be desirable if the value of the wildcard is important to extract.